lostjared/acidcam-gpu/README.md

 - **Command line:** Use `--enumerate-device <index>` to list all supported resolutions and frame rates for a V4L2 camera device (Linux only).
 - **Qt Interface:** The **Settings** dialog now automatically queries the selected camera device for its supported resolutions and frame rates.
 The resolution and FPS dropdowns are dynamically populated based on the device capabilities.
 Changing the camera device re-enumerates, and changing the resolution updates the available frame rates.
 In graphics file mode the FPS options default to 24, 30, and 60.
+- **FPS preference persistence:** The selected camera FPS is now saved as a preferred value and restored when available after dialog reopen, app restart, or resolution list repopulation.

 ### GPU Filter Save/Load